Gravitational Wave Electromagnetic Follow-up

 Double neutron star mergers are unlikely to be the only source of both gravitational and electromagnetic waves that we can detect with current and future instrumentation.
 Supernovae are another likely source.

-Rapid electromagnetic (EM) follow-up of gravitational events is critical, as the EM signals of some events are short lived.
-With the longer lasting signals, observations in the first few hours of the event are also important, as the EM signal in these first few hours contains information on the nature of the progenitor that cannot be obtained in other ways.
+Rapid electromagnetic (EM) follow-up of gravitational events is critical, as the EM signals of some events are short-lived.
+Observations in the first few hours of the event are important, as the EM signal in these first few hours contains information on the nature of the progenitor that cannot be obtained in other ways.

 Prof. Susan Scott